mabdn/fprime-spaceposts/README.md

   * **MessageStorage** (also see the [full component specification](doc/MessageStorage/SoftwareDesignDocumentation.md))

-    Component with one port to accept a `SpacePost` to store it on the file system and another port to load a given number of recently stored `SpacePost`s. // TODO Rename SpacePost realted names
+    Component with one port to accept a `SpacePost` to store it on the file system and another port to load a given number of recently stored `SpacePost`s.

     It is a separate component because it encapsulates the general logic for storing `Fw::Serializable` C++ objects in a file on the file system using the Operating System Abstraction Layer (OSAL) of F'.
 Thus, the component can easily be adapted to additionally store other types than only `SpacePost`s on the satellite's file system in the future.